15 Cozy Rugs That Make Any Space Instantly Homier

-As the leaves start to fall, we start to pack up our summery decor—you know, our lightweight bedspreads and linen-scented candles—and replace them with all the warm-toned, homey items like pumpkins on the front steps and a boho throw on the couch.
+As the leaves start to fall, we pack up our summery home items—from lightweight bedspreads to linen-scented candles—and replace them with all the warm-toned, homey items like pumpkins on the front steps and a boho throw on the couch.

 If you’re in the market for a rug right now, picking up one that’s super-cozy can make huge difference in the vibes of any room; in other words, make it cold weather-proof in a flash.